AnushkaDarshana/personal-website/README.md

 🚀 Features

     👔 Work Experience: Chronological breakdown of my adventures in the professional world.
+    🎒 Education: A summary of my academic journey and qualifications.
     🛠 Skills: My technical arsenal and the soft skills I bring to the table.
     🎯 Projects: A sneak peek into the projects I've breathed life into.
     🎓 Certificates: The parchment that bears witness to my expertise.